+max-transfer-time-in

-- max-transfer-time-in Inbound zone transfers running longer than this many minutes will be terminated.
+Inbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
+The maximum value is 28 days (40320 minutes).

+max-transfer-idle-in

-The maximum value is 28 days (40320 minutes). - max-transfer-idle-in Inbound zone transfers making no progress in this many minutes will be terminated.
+Inbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
+The maximum value is 28 days (40320 minutes).

+max-transfer-time-out

-The maximum value is 28 days (40320 minutes). - max-transfer-time-out Outbound zone transfers running longer than this many minutes will be terminated.
+Outbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
+The maximum value is 28 days (40320 minutes).

+max-transfer-idle-out

-The maximum value is 28 days (40320 minutes). - max-transfer-idle-out Outbound zone transfers making no progress in this many minutes will be terminated.
+Outbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
+The maximum value is 28 days (40320 minutes).

+notify-rate

+The rate at which NOTIFY requests will be sent during normal zone maintenance operations.
+(NOTIFY requests due to initial zone loading are subject to a separate rate limit; see below.)
+The default is 20 per second.
+The lowest possible rate is one per second; when set to zero, it will be silently raised to one.

+startup-notify-rate

+The rate at which NOTIFY requests will be sent when the name server is first starting up, or when zones have been newly added to the nameserver.
+The default is 20 per second.
+The lowest possible rate is one per second; when set to zero, it will be silently raised to one.

+serial-query-rate

-The maximum value is 28 days (40320 minutes). - serial-query-rate Slave servers will periodically query master servers to find out if zone serial numbers have changed.
+Slave servers will periodically query master servers to find out if zone serial numbers have changed.
 Each such query uses a minute amount of the slave server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
 The value of the serial-query-rate option, an integer, is the maximum number of queries sent per second.
-The default is 20.

-In addition to controlling the rate SOA refresh queries are issued at serial-query-rate also controls the rate at which NOTIFY messages are sent from both master and slave zones.
+The default is 20 per second.
+The lowest possible rate is one per second; when set to zero, it will be silently raised to one.

+serial-queries

-- serial-queries In BIND 8, the serial-queries option set the maximum number of concurrent serial number queries allowed to be outstanding at any given time.
+In BIND 8, the serial-queries option set the maximum number of concurrent serial number queries allowed to be outstanding at any given time.
 BIND 9 does not limit the number of outstanding serial queries and ignores the serial-queries option.
-Instead, it limits the rate at which the queries are sent as defined using the serial-query-rate option. - transfer-format Zone transfers can be sent using two different formats, one-answer and many-answers.
+Instead, it limits the rate at which the queries are sent as defined using the serial-query-rate option.

+transfer-format

+Zone transfers can be sent using two different formats, one-answer and many-answers.
 The transfer-format option is used on the master server to determine which format it sends. one-answer uses one DNS message per resource record transferred. many-answers packs as many resource records as possible into a message. many-answers is more efficient, but is only supported by relatively new slave servers, such as BIND 9, BIND 8.x and BIND 4.9.5 onwards.
 The many-answers format is also supported by recent Microsoft Windows nameservers.
-The default is many-answers. transfer-format may be overridden on a per-server basis by using the server statement. - transfers-in The maximum number of inbound zone transfers that can be running concurrently.
-The default value is 10.
-Increasing transfers-in may speed up the convergence of slave zones, but it also may increase the load on the local system.
+The default is many-answers. transfer-format may be overridden on a per-server basis by using the server statement.